A flexible way to handle async errors in SwiftUI

 }

-As we discussed before, we can also inject the alert context from the outside or into the rest of the view hierarchy, and use tryWithErrorAlert in any view that implements ErrorAlerter.
+We can also inject the alert context from the outside or into the rest of the view hierarchy, and use tryWithErrorAlert in any view that implements ErrorAlerter.

 This is a lot cleaner than the block-based approach, but if your app targets an iOS version that doesn’t support async/await, you may have to stick with the block-based one for now.